polkadot-js/api/docs/start/install.md

 ## Betas

-For users who have a slightly higher appetite for risk, or are using bleeding-edge master branches of either Polkadot/Substrate, we also publish a beta version as soon as anything is merged into the master branch.
-This version really contains all the latest fixes and features, and is the version we actually use inside the polkadot-js projects - eating our own dogfood.
+For users who have a slightly higher appetite for risk, or are using bleeding-edge master branches of either Polkadot/Substrate, we also publish a beta version as soon as anything is merged into the API master branch.
+This version really contains all the latest fixes and features and is the version we actually use inside the polkadot-js projects - eating our own dogfood.

 To install a beta version, either to test or for support of a feature that is available in Substrate master (and has not yet made it to a stable api release), you can install it via the `@beta` tag, i.e.